mikeisesele/easylog/README.md

 - `logV(logMessage: String?)`: Logs a VERBOSE message with an optional custom log message.
 - `logW(logMessage: String?)`: Logs a WARNING message with an optional custom log message.
 - `logWtf(logMessage: String?)`: Logs a TERRIBLE FAILURE (WTF) message with an optional custom log message.
-- `log()`: Logs a DEBUG message without a custom message.
-- `logWithoutReturn()`: Logs a DEBUG message without a custom message and does not return the object.
+- `log()`: Logs a DEBUG message without a custom message and does not return the object.
-- `logWithReturnNullable()`: Logs a DEBUG message if the calling object is not null and returns the object itself.
+- `logInline()`: Logs a DEBUG message if the calling object is not null and returns the object. if its null then a notifying message is logged
-- `logWithReturnNonNullable()`: Logs a DEBUG message and returns the object itself.

 ### `LogType` Enum